The mission of the Grey Towers Heritage Association (GTHA) is to:

 - Sponsored 2 interns to assist with public programs and tours at Grey Towers; hosted a summer gathering with all interns and the Board of GTHA

 - Sponsored 2 Scholars-in-Residence (Mary Murphy (Gender, Culture and Politics of Food: a Norther Borderland 1914-1941) and Bibi Gaston (Gifford Pinchot and the Old Timers).

 - Awarded the Heritage Scholar Grant (case studies assigned by US Forest Service Washington Office; first candidate: Terry Fifields arriving October 18th)

 - Awarded the Tribal Scholar Grant (research regarding Native American topics assigned by US Forest Service Washington Office)

 - Completed upgrade of new website

-- Continued to upgrade Laurel Hill Cemetery through the restoration of gravesites, especially by the creation of non-invasive stabilization devices for the head stone.
+- Continued to upgrade Laurel Hill Burial Ground through the restoration of gravesites, especially by the creation of non-invasive stabilization devices for the head stone.
 A vigorous effort was made to remove 39 stumps insuring the safe passage of visitors.
 Installation of new entry sign (nearest visitor parking lot)

 - Assisted with the Milford Experimental Forest.